Quadrupole spectra derived from 2.76 TeV Pb-Pb identified-hadron $\bf v_2(p_t)$ data: Centrality and energy trends

-In Refs.~\cite{anomalous,v2ptb,ppquad} quadrupole amplitudes were extracted via model fits to 2D angular autocorrelations on $(\eta_\Delta,\phi_\Delta)$ ($x_{\Delta}$ is a {\em difference variable} for space variable $\eta$ or $\phi$ as opposed to a ``lag'' variable $\tau$ for time).
+In Refs.~\cite{anomalous,v2ptb,ppquad} quadrupole amplitudes were extracted via model fits to 2D {\em angular} autocorrelations on $(\eta_\Delta,\phi_\Delta)$ ($x_{\Delta}$ is a {\em difference variable} for space variable $\eta$ or $\phi$ as opposed to ``lag'' variable $\tau$ for time $t$).
 In Refs.~\cite{anomalous,v2ptb} a 2D charge density at midrapidity is defined by $\bar \rho_0 \equiv n_{ch}/2\pi \Delta \eta \approx d^2n_{ch}/d\phi d\eta$.
 The quadrupole amplitude is determined by the {\em correlated pairs per final-state hadron} represented by model parameter $A_{Q}$ (accompanied by a factor 2 in the model as indicated in Eq.~(11) of Ref.~\cite{v2ptb}).
 Those conditions apply for data reviewed in Sec.~\ref{200gevquad} to maintain consistency with previous publications.
 In more-recent analysis $\bar \rho_0 \rightarrow n_{ch}/\Delta \eta \approx dn_{ch}/d\eta$ (not a density on azimuth), and a modified model including $A_Q$ without factor 2 returns conventional values for $v_2$ when $A_Q \equiv \bar \rho_0 v_2^2$.
 That implies $A_Q$ data from those previous studies require a factor $2 \cdot 2\pi$ and $v_2$ data require a factor $\sqrt{2}$ to compare with LHC data.
 Data from those cited references are updated accordingly where used in the present study.

 Fig.~\ref{fits} shows examples of fit decomposition and residuals using 200 GeV \pp\ correlation data as described in Ref.~\cite{ppquad} from the first (a,b) and sixth (c,d) multiplicity bins.
 Each row shows fit residuals (data $-$ model) and jet-related + NJ-quadrupole structure.
-The last are obtained by subtracting fitted model elements soft (1D Gaussian on $\eta_{\Delta}$), BE/electrons (2D exponential at the origin) and offset from data histograms leaving jet-related structure and NJ quadrupole.
-Fit residuals (a,c) are a factor 2 more sensitive than (b,d) and comparable in magnitude to statistical errors.
-The lack of significant nonrandom structure in the residuals suggests that the standard fit model exhausts all information in the data.
+The last are obtained by subtracting fitted model elements soft (1D Gaussian on $\eta_{\Delta}$), BE/electrons (2D exponential at origin) and offset from data histograms leaving jet-related structure and NJ quadrupole.
+Fit residuals (a,c) are comparable in magnitude to statistical errors.
+Lack of significant nonrandom structure in the residuals suggests that the standard 2D model exhausts all information in data.